tu2463/pui-homework-cheyut/final-project/note.md

 next steps to improve:
 #1
-- collecion.html - clones are not correct
+- end: display treasure only if 1. completed session 2. not repeated
 - history

 #2